playermissile/scrolling_tutorial/index.rst

 .. code-block::

-   ; Simple display list to be used as course scrolling comparison dlist_course_mode4
+   ; Simple display list to be used as coarse scrolling comparison dlist_coarse_mode4
            .byte $70,$70,$70       ; 24 blank lines
            .byte $44,$00,$80       ; Mode 4 + LMS + address
            .byte 4,4,4,4,4,4,4,4   ; 21 more Mode 4 lines